volkanakinpasa/chrome.extensions.docs/docs/pure/background.md

 chrome.runtime.setUninstallURL(`[URL]`);
 ```

-## How to open a new tab in background.js
+## How to open a new tab from Background Script

 ```javascript
 chrome.tabs.create({